centanomics/name-aid/docs/ProjectProposal.md

 _Explain your audience’s pain points that are contributing to their defined problem and their impact on the user.
 Primary Research should support your explanations._

-Avoiding offending people by mispronouncing their names multiple times or having trouble mispronouncing names live.
+Avoiding interrupting your flow by mispronouncing their names multiple times or having trouble mispronouncing names live.

 ## Solution Statement